KGhising/TIL/jsIntern/README.md

 }
 ```
 #### Use of `this` keyword and js method
-`this` keyword refer to parent onject
+`this` keyword refer to parent object

 ```javascript
 var person = {